convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/lambda file for questions 21-40.md

 for key, value in my_dict.items(): print(f"{key}: {value}")  # Output: name: Alice, age: 30, city: New York

+# Another interesting example

+my_dict = {'apple': 2, 'banana': 3, 'cherry': 1}

+for item in my_dict.items():
+    print(item)

+# In the last example, the output shows each item as a tuple containing the key and value.
 ```
 * Remember that iterating over dictionaries typically doesn't guarantee the order in which the elements are accessed (due to the hashing mechanism used).